-Clergy, Parish Council & Staff
+Clergy, Parish Council, and Staff

 The Reverend Steven P. Zorzos, D. Min.